AT NO COST TO YOU, GET FUNDING FOR Chicago Community Loan Fund WHEN YOU:

 Buying, Selling, & Leasing Can Help With Community Development Assistance

-The Chicago Community Loan Fund provides low-interest loans for housing development that benefit Chicago’s disinvested communities.
-As a member of Investing In Communities®, the Chicago Community Loan Fund can receive funding from the real estate transactions of its supporters at no cost to the supporter or to the Chicago Community Loan Fund.
-They have already received $7,041, and the more supporters that use this free platform before engaging a real estate agent, the more capital the Chicago Community Loan Fund will have to provide development assistance to emerging businesses and nonprofits that benefit low to moderate-income Chicago residents.
+The Chicago Community Loan Fund (CCLF) provides low-interest loans for housing development that benefit Chicago’s disinvested communities.
+As a member of Investing in Communities®, the Chicago Community Loan Fund can receive funding from the real estate transactions of its supporters at no cost to the supporter or to CCLF.
+They have already received $7,041, and the more supporters that use this free platform before engaging a real estate agent, the more CCLF can provide development assistance to emerging businesses and nonprofits that benefit low to moderate-income Chicago residents.

 History and Impact

-Founded in 1991, the Chicago Community Loan Fund was started by a group of advocates for social enterprise financing.
-They have grown into a leading presence for community development in Chicago, managing a portfolio over $100 million.
-Their $210 million of financing has led to an additional $1.4 billion in investment, 5,622 new jobs, 9,538 units of housing, and over 4 million square feet of commercial and retail community facility space.
+Founded in 1991, the CCLF is a Community Development Finance Institution started by a group of advocates for social enterprise financing.
+They have grown into a leading lender for community development organizations in Chicago, managing a portfolio over $100 million.
+Their $210 million of financing has led to an additional $1.4 billion in investment, 5,622 new jobs, 9,538 units of affordable housing, and over 4 million square feet of commercial and retail community facility space.
 For many community-driven projects, the initial capital needed to get off the ground is simply impossible to obtain from other lenders.
-The Chicago Community Loan Fund fills this credit gap and helps community development efforts by offering commercial retail financing, predevelopment loans, construction and rehabilitation loans, housing cooperative loans, mini-permanent and permanent mortgage loans, equipment and working capital loans, as well as valuable workshops, sustainability resources, and developmental assistance.
+CCLF fills this credit gap and helps community development efforts by offering cost flexible financing in commercial retail financing, predevelopment loans, construction and rehabilitation loans, housing cooperative loans, mini-permanent and permanent mortgage loans, equipment and working capital loans, as well as valuable workshops, sustainability resources, and developmental assistance.